proximax-foundry/proximax-simple-upload-site/README.md

 Just a simple upload site for short demos

 ## Demonstrates what?
-+ Uploading of files
++ Uploading public and password-secure files
++ Uploading nem keys protected files (Note: Never send or give your private keys - this is just a demonstration)
++ Downloading public and password-secured files
++ Searching files by name
 + NEM Hash associated with the files uploaded
-+ ProximaX Gateways
-+ Searching files by name, keywords and metadata
-+ Download files

 ## Steps to run
 + Step 1: Run war on any EE reference implementation compliant container